 Mrs Barlow and Miss Wells are the voice at the other end of the telephone.
 They will answer all your questions about life at Bolsover Church of England Junior School.

 There are lots of reasons you may contact school and various forms you may need to fill in.
 To make life a little easier, we have placed links to some of the forms on this page.

 At school, we may administer medicines that have been prescribed by a doctor.
 To enable us to administer this, we need parents' permission to do so.

-The form below needs to be completed and sent into school with your child's medicine - this needs to be handed into Mrs Coxhead (First Aid) where it will be stored in a cool, safe place and administered by a member of first aid trained staff.
+The form below needs to be completed and sent into school with your child's medicine - this needs to be handed into the school office where it will be stored in a cool, safe place and administered by a member of first aid trained staff.